wordswords/dotfiles/README.md

 1. Control-L for autocomplete based on your command line
 2. Control-R for nice access to bash history
+3. Control-+ for smart autocomplete based on your command line
-3. Simply type a directory name accessible from your current directory to cd to that directory, no need to type cd
+4. Simply type a directory name accessible from your current directory to cd to that directory, no need to type cd
-4. Simply type ‘l’ for a long-style ls
+5. Simply type ‘l’ for a long-style ls

 # VIM keybindings